bsileo/SmartThings_Pentair/README.md

           https://github.com/tagyoureit/nodejs-poolController
 2. Update your Nodejs-Poolcontroller installation with the Smartthings interface
   a.
 Copy the outputToSmarthings.js into the integrations directory
   b.
-Update your configuration file to refernce it:
+Update your configuration file to reference it:

 	 "integrations": {
           "socketISY": 0,